 - Buy a bee package: This package consists of about 3 pounds of bees with a young, mated queen.
 Large bee farms regularly sell bee packages in the spring for about $180 each.

-- Nucleus hive: Typically consists of a box with five frames of bees, brood, pollen, nectar, and a fertile, laying queen bee.
-They are sold between April to June for about $200.
+- Nucleus hive: This typically consists of a box with five frames of bees, brood, pollen, nectar, and a fertile, laying queen bee.
+It is sold between April and June for $200-plus.

 - Full hive: This simply means an entire hive setup, including an existing colony that large beekeepers sell to beginner bee farmers for around $300 each.